Frequently Asked Questions (FAQs)

 Q2: What conditions do banks need to meet to operate in Jersey?
 What banks are permitted to operate in the Island?

 Jersey has developed a comprehensive licensing policy for its banks.
-This was last reviewed and updated in early 2009 and is published on the Commission’s website.
+This was last reviewed and updated in September 2014 and is published on the Commission’s website.
 The Banking Business Licensing Policy can be found under the heading Specific to Banking Business by clicking here.

 The policy reflects the long established conservative approach that the Island has adopted towards banks operating within it.